Adullah1/Ayman-Sunday12/README.md

-- 👋 Hi, I’m @Ayman-matoo
+- 👋 Hi, I’m @Ayman
-- 👀 I’m interested.... in reading and football specail premier leage
+- 👀 I’m interested.... in reading(novels) and football sepecailly premier leage
-- 🌱 I’m currently ...learning to be a web devolovpoer
+- 🌱 I’m currently ...learning to be a web devolopoer
 - 💞️ I’m looking to collaborate through the github to know and learn more about coding
 - 📫 How to reach me by pratice and asking regularly question, if I tsuck in somthings.